 We had fun growing the potatoes and sharing the french fries, and we hope to do this again next year!

-–By FSM students, members of the Middle School Environmental Action Club
+–By FSMN students, members of the Middle School Environmental Action Club